-MATH HS LESSON
+MATH K-8 LESSON

 SUBJECT GRADES GUIDE TYPE

 Date

 Teacher Name

 School

-Grade / Class Period , / Section
+Grade / Class Period / ' Section

 Topic / Lesson / Unit

 Learning Goal

-d in this Lesson
+Standard(s) Addressed I in this Lesson

-Circle the aspect(s) of this lesson 1 : rigor targeted in th e standard(s) addressed in
+Circle the aspect(s) of this lesson1: rigor targeted in th e standard(s) addressed in

 Conceptual understar nding

 Procedural skill and fl uency

 Application

 Observer Name

 The Coaching Tool helps teachers, and those who support teachers, to build understanding and experience with Common Core State Standards (CCSS)-aligned instruction.
 Designed as a developmental rather than an evaluation tool, it can be used for planning, reflection, and collaboration, in addition to coaching.
-For all uses, refer to the CCSS for Mathematics (corestandards.org/math) and the widely applicable pre-requisites (achievethecore.org/prerequisites).
+For all uses, refer to the CCSS for Mathematics (corestandards.org/math) and the grade-level focus areas (achievethecore.org/focus).